-Mandatory ADR, in Arizona Litigation Guide (with Nathan Kunz) (April 2015)
+Mandatory ADR, Arizona Litigation Guide (with Nathan Kunz) (April 2015)

 Six Rules for Mediation, Local First Arizona Newsletter (November 2014)

-The Benefits of Vounlenteerism, in PROFESSIONALISM PERSPECTIVES, Defense Research Institute, Lawyers Professionalism and Ethics Committee (October 2007)
+The Benefits of Vounlenteerism, PROFESSIONALISM PERSPECTIVES, Defense Research Institute, Lawyers Professionalism and Ethics Committee (October 2007)

 Ethics: A Sure Path to Success for Young Lawyers, PROFESSIONALISM PERSPECTIVES, Defense Research Institute, Lawyers Professionalism and Ethics Committee (January 2007)

 Don’t Miss Out on Life Because of Lawyering (Reprinted) The Affiliate (Vol.5, No. 5, May/June 2001)

 YLD President’s Column, The Maricopa Lawyer (Monthly August 2000- December 2001)

 The Most Commonly Asked Questions in Environmental Law, Copy Editor 1997 Spill and Release Reporting Requirements in ARIZONA ENVIRONMENTAL LAW MANUAL (1995) (Co-Author), (1998 supplement) (Lead Author)